 What is condensation?

 We’ve all seen condensation form on the inside of our windows and on the bathroom mirror when showering.
 How is it caused and what can we do to reduce or even eliminate it?
-The condensation we see on household and garden room surfaces are the tiny droplets of water left behind when warm air meets a cold surface, such as a window, it also happens when there is high humidity in your home.
+The condensation we see on household and garden room surfaces are the tiny droplets of water.
+This can emerge when warm air meets a cold surface, such as a window, and especially during winter weather.

-Condensation is a common phenomenon in winter, when your heating system activates in the cooler hours of the morning and evening.
+Condensation is a common phenomenon in winter.
+It can happen when your heating system activates in the cooler hours of the morning and evening.
 Warmer air is capable of holding larger amounts of water.
 Normal everyday activities, like bathing or boiling a kettle, release moisture into the air in your home.
-When this moist air cools quickly against a cold non-porous surface it can no longer hold onto it’s water content and that moisture is left behind as visible liquid droplets.
+When this moist air cools quickly against a cold surface, it can no longer hold onto it’s water content.
+That is when moisture is left behind as visible liquid droplets.

 As we all know, this is rarely seen in the summer.
 The quantity of water in the air (known as humidity), both inside our homes and garden rooms, is much higher during the winter months.
 Because we turn the heating up and keep windows closed we trap that moist air in.
 When the outside temperature falls, liquid water begins to appear inside your home.
 We see this mostly on windows, as glass is a good conductor the panels cool down inline with the low outdoor temperature.
 Also, the smaller the space, the greater the chance you will see condensation on the window panes.